cmiles/PointlessWaymarksProject/DevNotes.md

 ## Notes

+7/30/2023

+I didn't expect to write a note here and see that I had only been working on the RSS Reader for about 10 days!
+In fairness I have made several false starts on the RSS Reader in test Avalonia and Blazor project - and have been thinking about it for a bit - but it is coming together nicely for the amount of work!

 7/20/2023

 First installed version of the CloudBackup project today and I have been using the runner for about a week at this point - so far I'm very happy that I have put time into this even if there are already plenty of backup and sync solutions in the world!!
 Rarely will your creation be completely unique - and almost always there is some way to leverage existing software - but there is something so so nice when you sit down to use a program and it does what you want to do the way you want to do it...

 Next up is a desktop RSS Reader.
 Many of the same caveats and reasons go along with this project.
-I'm very excited to start this because it rounds out the applications I've had for some time in the back of my mind for the Pointless Waymarks program!~~~~
+I'm very excited to start this because it rounds out the applications I've had for some time in the back of my mind for the Pointless Waymarks program!

 6/24/2023